damian-lis/portfolio-website/README.md

   }
 ```

-As we can see above, this method calls:
+As we can see above, this method is called with the delay argument of 200 (the time after which individual curtain elements are to be removed - it was introduced so that the user does not feel the sudden removal of elements)

+In this method, the following methods are called:

 - the clearCbsToCallOnHidden method, which sets the default empty array of this.cbsToCallOnHidden (clearing the array),
 - the setTimeout function, which after a certain time, calls function with an iteration on the array with curtain children, during which this children are removed from the curtain structure,
 - clearChildren method, which sets the default empty array of this.children (clearing the array)

-At the very end of toggleShow method in the case of toggle is "off", the same methods that I described earlier (toggleBodyOverflow, toggleActive) are called, but in the opposite way.
+In this section I will add that at the very end of toggleShow method (in the case of toggle is "off"), the same methods that I described earlier (toggleBodyOverflow, toggleActive) are called, but in the opposite way (therefore I will not quote them further).

 <br/>

-#### 2.16.
+#### 2.15.
 A visual example of removing a form component from a curtain

 Below is a visual example of removing the component form by clicking on the curtain and by clicking on the X button of the form component (in both cases the toggleShow method is called with the toggle parameter set to "off" - for the X button of the form component, this process will be discussed in the next section):